Community Programs

 Breaking Barriers: A Cultural Accessibility Project

-Organizational participants in the Breaking Barriers project will receive 12 hours of instruction provided by Art Access staff.
+Breaking Barriers: A Cultural Accessibility Project is a partnership between Art Access and the Utah Division of Arts & Museums to provide disability accessibility training and mentorship to our state’s cultural institutions.
+Participating organizations will receive 12 hours of instruction provided by Art Access and UA&M staff as well as a 1 hour private consultation.
 Through this work, participants will develop accessibility plans that address how to make their physical sites and organizations more accessible to the disability community.

 Jason Bowcutt